 Microblading scabbing is the most uncomfortable stage of the healing process.
 Prepare yourself by reading all about it in PMUHub’s guide through microblading scabbing.

 Editor’s Note: This post was originally published in November 2019.
 Updated May 2021.

 Eyebrows are the most prominent feature of a person’s face.
-They affect its attractiveness to a large degree.
-That is why microblading eyebrows is so popular.
-It is a treatment after which you have impeccable brows for months, even years.
+That’s why microblading eyebrows is so popular.
+It’s a treatment after which you have impeccable brows for months, even years.

 Microblading scabbing is a normal part of the healing process.
-It is pretty annoying because your eyebrows are itchy, but you are not allowed to scratch them.
-They start flaking lightly and scabs fall off naturally.
+It can be pretty annoying because your eyebrows are itchy, but you are not allowed to scratch them.
+After a few days, they start flaking lightly and the scabs fall off on their own.

 Want to find out more about microblading?
 Follow the links:

 Your brows look too dark and swollen.
 There is some redness around the brows.
 Don’t worry, the color will fade a few shades.

 Microblading scabbing process starts.
 Eyebrows might become itchy.

 Scabbing continues.
 Your eyebrows are becoming patchy.
 Some parts of your brows are too light while others remain dark.